 The program also pays incentives to investors who agree to reduce or eliminate second mortgages for the homeowners whose first mortgages are refinanced.
 About $2.7 billion was set aside for that purpose, but it's included in the total allocated for Making Home Affordable.

 In March 2013, Treasury extended the letter of credit facility to provide coverage for loans refinanced throughout the eligibility period, which had been extended to December 2014, but reduced the amount from $8 billion to $1 billion.
-Treasury believes this lower amount will be sufficient to accommodate any increased usage that could result through the close of the program.
-The figures in this line include administrative expenses associated with the letter of credit facility.

 The following list shows the 1 recipient of FHA Refinance Program.